emberjs/rfcs/text/0566-memo-decorator.md

 ### Cycles

-Cycles will not be allowed with `@memo`.
+Cycles will not be allowed with `@cached`.
 The cache will only be activated _after_ the getter has fully calculated, so any cycles will cause infinite recursion (and eventually, stack overflow), just like un-memoized getters.
 If a cycle is detected in `DEBUG` mode, it will throw an error.

 ## How we teach this

-`@memo` is not an essential part of the reactivity model, so it shouldn't be covered during the main component/reactivity guide flow.
+`@cached` is not an essential part of the reactivity model, so it shouldn't be covered during the main component/reactivity guide flow.
 Instead, it should be covered in the intermediate/in-depth guides, and in any performance related guides.